 As part of our commitment to developing healthy children we take part in the schools fruit and vegetable scheme so all Foundation and KS1 children are given a piece of fresh fruit or a vegetable daily.
 We continue this in KS2 where we have a whole school healthy snacks policy currently being revised by our School Council.
 The rationale for this is covered in our PSHE lessons and annually during our Healthy Living Week.

-We have been awarded the Sainsbury’s Silver Kite Mark for our provision and are members of the Youth Sport Trust.
-This year we have improved our Sport provision still further and are going for gold!
+We have been awarded the Sainsbury’s Gold Kite Mark for our provision and are members of the Youth Sport Trust.
+This year we have improved our Sport provision still further and are going for platinum!

 We benefit from the Sports Premium funding and have used this effectively to raise standards in PE across the school, employ high quality coaches, staff CPD and impact on playtimes.
 Please see the full report for more details.